Sunbeams Music Centre

 Greystone Grange House

-Situated in the countryside of Stockton – on – Tees, the client required a respectful low energy family dwelling for the future, consisting of a full retrofit of their existing home and extension to the rear on both ground and first floors.
-The architectural approach is sensitive, building on the existing palette of materials by using brick with a modern twist, choosing an elongated profile to provide a contemporary feel.
-The connection with the garden was also important, so large openings were created throughout the design to encourage the transversal between inside and out.
-Internally, on the ground floor, large open plan living spaces were created to bring family and friends together, whilst on the first floor, bedrooms are spread out to give each family member their own space.
+Connection with the garden was also important.
+Large openings created throughout the design encouraging connectivity between inside and out.
+Internally, on the ground floor, large open plan living spaces were created to bring family and friends together.
+Whilst on the first floor, bedrooms are spread out to give each family member their own space.
 To the north east, a connected annex hosts quarters for the clients parents, future proofing the home for intergenerational living.

 Greystone Grange MawsonKerr